About Shoreditch

 art’otel London Hoxton

-art’otel London Hoxton - a short walk from Old Street - is one of the newest additions to the Shoreditch skyline.
-Within its striking exterior you’ll find modern and stylish rooms, walls adorned with pop art, a rooftop bar and a restaurant.
-It offers several meeting spaces for up to 357.
-From Panorama, located on the top floor with stunning views of the city, to an art gallery and a screening room.
+A short walk from Old Street, art’otel London Hoxton is one of the newest additions to the Shoreditch skyline.
+Beyond its striking exterior, you’ll find 357 modern and stylish rooms with pop art throughout, alongside a rooftop bar and two restaurants.
+It offers several meeting spaces, including Panorama, a dedicated events floor with stunning views of the city, an art gallery and a screening room.

 Travel information